Health-Informatics-UoN/lettuce/docs/_sources/autoapi/app/index.rst.txt

 .. py:function:: run_vector_search(request: PipelineRequest)
    :async:

-   Search a vector database for a medication name
+   Search a vector database for a name

-   Default options can be overridden by pipeline_options A warning: if you don't have a vector database set up under the embeddings_path, it will build one.
-This takes a while, an hour on a 2019 macbook pro.
+   Default options can be overridden by pipeline_options A warning: if you don't have a vector database set up under the embeddings_path, this method will build one for you.
+This takes a while, an hour using 2.8 GHz intel I7, 16 Gb RAM.

    Parameters
    ----------
    request: PipelineRequest
-       An API request containing a list of informal names for medications and the options of a pipeline
+       An API request containing a list of informal names and the options of a pipeline

    Returns
    -------